 Roots & Revelry: Celebrating Farmer-Winemakers (Saturday, December 6th, 5-8pm)

 Featuring twenty bottles from five women and men who make wine from land that they farm.
-Engage some of Oregon’s rising stars, whose wines span a variety of styles and appellations, from those you’re well-acquainted with to those you’ve never heard of (really).
+Engage some of Oregon’s rising stars, whose wines span a variety of styles and appellations, from those you’re well-acquainted with to those you’ve (probably) never heard of.
+Also, Chef Sid Armand will offer a selection of delicious French/Algerian/Mediterranean food to accompany your tastings!

 SOME CONTEXT

 Although the vast majority of the wines we carry are of European origin, one of our great joys in running Ora et Labora is meeting a ton of independent winemakers, among which there are a select few who are vigneronnes and vignerons.
 These are talented individuals who work directly with their vineyards and make wine, possessing an intimate knowledge of their soils, their vines, and their fruit.
-We’re thrilled to introduce you to some of the best indie rockstars that Oregon has to offer.
-In a market saturated with faulty wines masquerading as “natural,” we’re stoked to feature authentically natural wines made so carefully and conscientiously that though they be wild, uncontrollably barnyardy they are not.

 ABOUT THE WINEMAKERS